 They're super easy to make.

-Ultra flaky, buttery, soft crust with an intensely flavorful beef filling.
+Ultra flaky, buttery, golden, soft crust with an intensely flavorful beef filling.

 Only requires a handful of staple ingredients with the ability to substitute where necessary.